hiltmon/noverse.com/source/support/index.markdown

 ## Look at our Product's web pages

-Most of our products have a web site that contains all sorts of brilliant information including how to use the features of each application, and answers to fequently asked questions.
+Most of our products have a web site that contains all sorts of brilliant information including how to use the features of each application, and answers to frequently asked questions.

 * For [Kifu](http://www.kifuapp.com) support, go to [Kifu Support](http://www.kifuapp.com/support).
 * For [oo.com.au](http://www.oo.com.au) help, go to [iPhone App Help](http://www.oo.com.au/iphone-app-help/)